Water Heater Service In San Francisco, CA

 - High Repair Costs: If the cost of repairing your water heater is significant and the unit is already several years old, it may make more financial sense to invest in a new, energy-efficient model rather than pouring money into repairs.

 - Changing Water Needs: If your household has grown or your hot water needs have changed, your existing water heater may no longer be sufficient.
-In such cases, you may want to consider upgrading to a larger capacity unit or a tankless water heater.
+In such cases, you may want to consider upgrading to a larger-capacity unit or a tankless water heater.

 - Energy Efficiency: Older water heaters are generally less energy-efficient than newer models.
 Upgrading to a more energy-efficient water heater can lead to long-term savings on your energy bills.